 Appeals as of Right01

 Discretionary appeals are when an appellate court determines whether an appeal will be reviewed by its court.
-A higher court will look over and refrain from commenting, it will not be put to trial again.
+A higher court will look over the trial, and if they refrain from commenting, it will not be put to trial again.
 This, in essence, agrees with the original lower court rulings and provides a metaphorical “seal of approval” without requiring a full blown trial.
 A higher court may, but is not required to, reconsider the case.

-Direct appeal is the standard process for appealing a crime’s conviction.
+Direct appeal is the standard process for appealing a crime’s conviction or trial's outcome.
 You have the legal right to appeal a case to a higher court if you disagree with jury verdict or court’s decision.
 If the appeals court agrees with the lower court, that tends to be the final word on the matter unless the case raises a constitutional question.
 In the event of constitutional questions, the Supreme Court is involved.

 What is the difference between filing an appeal and a motion?

 A motion requests a new trial with a different jury, typically used in cases of juror misconduct or discovery of new evidence.
 An appeal is the reexamination of your case by the appellate court.
 Appeals have no new trial, new jury, nor new facts.
 They simply check to see if fair legal processes were broken.

 Consult with an attorney first.
 Lawyers will make sure that your case possesses grounds for an appeal.
 Appeals are primarily paperwork, and an attorney will help file the request within appellate deadlines as well as serve notices of the appeal.

 What are the stages of the appeal process?